Skip to content

 Commit (commit-reveal: step 1)

-The participant locks in a secret without revealing it yet, by sending the hash of the secret on-chain.
-Once committed, they cannot change it.
+The participant locks in their secret without revealing it yet, by sending MsgCommit{roundID, hash} on-chain. hash is the hex-encoded SHA-256 of the secret’s hex string — so the commit payload is also 64 hex characters.
+Once stored on-chain the participant cannot change it.
 This is like sealing a number in an envelope.

 Reveal (commit-reveal: step 2)